rawatmanoj/Secret-Diary/README.md

 #  Project diary
-This deals with a secret diary project where people can share anything.
+This deals with a secret diary project where people can share anything they want.